Relativistic framework for high-precision GNSS processing in GCRS/BCRS with extension to cislunar space: Relativistic framework for processing GNSS data

-To compare the relativistic description of spacecraft acceleration across different coordinate reference systems, we also require the inverse transformations.
-Accordingly, the transformations from the {\tt BCRS} back to the {\tt GCRS}, inverse to (\ref{eq:coord-tr-T1-RR})–(\ref{eq:coord-tr-XrecRR}), is obtained by noting that the relativistic time transformation at the {\tt GCRS} origin (\(\mathbf{X}=0\)) is given as {}
+To compare the relativistic description of spacecraft acceleration across different coordinate reference systems, we also require the inverse map, namely the transformation from {\tt GCRS} coordinates to the simultaneous geocentric {\tt BCRS} difference vector.
+This inverse to Eqs.~(\ref{eq:coord-tr-T1-RR})--(\ref{eq:coord-tr-XrecRR}) is obtained by noting that the relativistic time transformation at the {\tt GCRS} origin (\(\mathbf{X}=0\)) is {}

 and the {\tt TCG} representation of the motion of the Earth with respect to the {\tt BCRS} given as below